Frequently Asked Questions

 When will I find out if I’ve been awarded a scholarship?
 Will you let me know if I have not?

-Applicants are notified in writing, by email or mail if they are selected to receive a scholarship award.
-All applicants can login to AcademicWorks site (www.fairfieldcountyfoundation.academicworks.com) to check on the status of an application.
+Applicants are notified in writing through email (if they applied online) if they are selected to receive a scholarship award.
+All applicants can log on to the portal (www.fairfieldcountyfoundation.academicworks.com) to check on the status of an application.
 A status of “not qualified” or “declined” indicates that an applicant was not selected for an award.
 We encourage applicants to check the website regularly for status updates between May and July.

 What happens if I am selected as a scholarship recipient?

-Scholarship recipients will receive an official letter by email or mail, as well as an instruction sheet regarding how to claim a scholarship.
-These emailed/mailed documents will be sent to the address that was provided by the applicant on the General Application/Student Profile.
+Scholarship recipients will receive an official letter by email, as well as an instruction sheet regarding how to claim a scholarship.
+These emailed documents will be sent to the address that was provided by the applicant on the General Application/Student Profile.
 Award recipients should be on the lookout for these documents to arrive.
 Read them and respond in a timely manner.

 What expenses can the scholarship pay?